anapt/DML102-aws-cv-workshop/README.md

 ### 7. You will see JupyterLab User interface.
 Go to Git -> Clone a Repository option from the Main menu as shown below
 ![Event engine screen](img/Notebook-3.png)

-### 8. Enter "https://github.com/dhawalkp/MLR402-reMARS-workshop.git" URL to clone the repo as shown below
+### 8. Enter "https://github.com/anapt/DML102-aws-cv-workshop.git" URL to clone the repo as shown below
 ![Event engine screen](img/Notebook-4.png)

-### 9. Once the cloning finishes, Go to the folder created with name "MLR402-reMARS-workshop".
-Click on "1_train_gptj_smp_tensor_parallel.ipynb" notebook and follow the instructions in this notebook
+### 9. Once the cloning finishes, Go to the folder created with name " DML102-aws-cv-workshop".
+Click on ".ipynb" notebook and follow the instructions in this notebook
 ![Event engine screen](img/Notebook-5.png)